libretro/RetroArch/samples/audio/stretch/README.md

 position, then the closest candidate (lower index for equal distance).

-At 48 kHz, synthesis hop is 128 frames, the overlap window spans 256 source frames, and search radius is 64.
+At 48 kHz, synthesis hop is 128 frames, the overlap window spans 256 source frames, and search radius is 512.
 Hop scales as round(rate / 375), with rates restricted to 8..192 kHz and 1..8 channels.
-Radius is floor(hop / 2).
+Radius is 4 * hop: a splice can only land on matching phase if the search reaches a full period, and 10.7 ms covers fundamentals down to about 47 Hz.
 The ring holds only 2*hop + 2*radius frames, irrespective of tempo (0.25..32).
 High tempos consume skipped source directly.
 A shared linear search neighborhood is staged once per hop; sample storage stays native.
 Integer correlation uses int32 references and int64 accumulation, with native int16 overlap synthesis using